Compared to Estimates, Diamondback (FANG) Q2 Earnings: A Look at Key Metrics

 Diamondback Energy (FANG) reported $3.68 billion in revenue for the quarter ended June 2025, representing a year-over-year increase of 48.1%.
 EPS of $2.67 for the same period compares to $4.52 a year ago.

-The reported revenue compares to the Zacks Consensus Estimate of $3.29 billion, representing a surprise of +11.82%.
-The company delivered an EPS surprise of +1.52%, with the consensus EPS estimate being $2.63.
+The reported revenue represents a surprise of +11.82% over the Zacks Consensus Estimate of $3.29 billion.
+With the consensus EPS estimate being $2.63, the EPS surprise was +1.52%.

 While investors closely watch year-over-year changes in headline numbers -- revenue and earnings -- and how they compare to Wall Street expectations to determine their next course of action, some key metrics always provide a better insight into a company's underlying performance.